-Meteorological Situation for May 2020
+Meteorological Situation for October 2020

 by EFAS Meteorological Data Collection Centre

-The monthly mean air temperatures ranged from -9°C to 31.4°C with the highest values in the southern areas and the lowest in the northern and mountainous areas of the EFAS domain (Figure 3).
-Air temperature anomalies ranged from -5.5°C to 11.2°C (Figure 4).
-Monthly mean air temperatures below the long-term means were found in central and eastern Europe as well as in Iceland.
-Above normal air temperatures were reported from western Europe and the African and Asian regions of the EFAS domain.
+The monthly mean air temperature ranged from -6.9°C to 31°C with the highest values in the southern parts of the EFAS domain.
+The lowest temperature values were reported in the northern and mountainous parts (Figure 3).
+Air temperature anomalies ranged from -6.4°C to 7.7°C (Figure 4).
+Monthly mean air temperatures below the long-term means occurred in west and southwest Europe and northwest Africa.
+Positive monthly mean temperature anomalies were reported in other parts of the EFAS domain